sparksistaken/SwordClient/README.md

 if anyone sent u this saying its the brand new sandpile client that improves ur game they lied to u

-if someone paid you a sum of money to see this ur a idiot because this is free software
+if someone paid you a sum of money to see this u are a victum of free software scam

 mixa mega made it a rule so u cant make clients for sandile (even if there for good purposes like mine was to make sandpile better)